adamgulyas/pyviz-homework/README.md

 ### Dwelling Type Units per Year

 The sum number of dwelling type units per year.
-The bar heights change as the years go on, indicating which dwelling types gained or lost popularity.
+Dwelling values (represented by the bars) change as the years go on, indicating which dwelling types gained or lost popularity.

 ![bar_chart_1-4](./images/bar_chart_1-4.png)